zivid/zivid-cpp-samples/README.md

       normals and print a subset.
     - [CaptureHalconViaGenICam] - Capture and save a point cloud, with colors, using GenICam interface and Halcon C++ SDK.
-    - [CaptureHalconViaZivid] - Capture a point cloud, with colors, using Zivid SDK, transform it to a Halcon point cloud and save it using Halcon C++ SDK.
+    - [CaptureHalconViaZivid] - Capture a colored point cloud with the Zivid SDK, convert it to a HALCON point cloud and save it.
     - [CaptureViaGenICam] - Capture using the GenICam interface.
     - **MultiCamera**
       - [MultiCameraCaptureInParallel] - Capture point clouds with